 This is a graph of how computer climate models have evolved.
 Source: intergovernmental panel on Climate Change, Third Assessment Report, Technical Summary of Working Group I Report, 2001

 What is a climate computer model?
-In essence, they are extremely complicated mathematical formulas that ingest data about our world into a huge set of computers.
-Those formula’s then make forecasts of the effects of increasing carbon on our climate by taking into account the Earth’s natural cycles, physics, chemistry of the air and ocean, land forms, and organisms on earth, along with energy inputs from the sun, plus a lot more!
+In essence, they are extremely complicated mathematical formulas that ingest a huge amount of data about our world into super computers.
+Those models (complex mathematical formula’s) then make forecasts of the effects of increasing carbon on our climate by taking into account the Earth’s natural cycles, physics, chemistry of the air and ocean, land forms, and organisms on earth, along with energy inputs from the sun, plus a lot more!
 The result forecast the Earths climate in a time frame from years to centuries in the future.

 There are many different models, some focus on just one factor (like ice cover) while others can take a world view of many different factors in our climate.
 Carbonbrief.org does a good job of explaining climate models, the site says “scientists put the fundamental physical equations of the Earth’s climate into a computer model, which is then able to reproduce – among many other things – the circulation of the oceans, the annual cycle of the seasons, and the flows of carbon between the land surface and the atmosphere”.

 Computer models of the climate in the 1970’s started to lock onto the idea that the burning of hydrocarbons was going to lead to a warming of the climate.
 As the computer models advanced, this warming trend continued to be forecast.
 Today’s computer models are extremely complicated and as computer power increases, so do the computer models complexity.
 The alarming part of the forecast warming is that in the 2010’s models started pointing to an even larger warming of our climate than what was previously forecast.
-The more we know about the earth and the process of putting this information into computer models, the more it shows that climate models are still forecasting significant warming (caused by humans) and that if not mitigated, will lead to a very fast and very destructive temperature increase on Earth.
-Makes me think of the movie Apollo 13, “NASA, we have a problem”.
+The more we know about the Earth and the process of putting this information into computer models, the more it shows that climate models are still forecasting significant warming (caused by humans) and that if not mitigated, will lead to a very fast and very destructive temperature increase on Earth.
+When I think of the large problems looming ahead with climate change it makes me think of the movie Apollo 13, “NASA, we have a problem”.

 How do we know these models are accurate?
-Much of the world has a good set of records that go back over one hundred years.
-We also have climate records from tree ring, ice core, and sea and lake sediment science that discovered climate data goes back thousands of years.
-Climate scientists run the models starting at a hundred years back and thousands of years back and forecast the climate up to the present time.
-If the models correctly forecast the climate of the past up until now, we know they run well, and all the currently accepted models have this built-in confidence, so their forecasts are considered accurate.
+Much of the world has a good set of weather records that go back over one hundred years?
+We have climate records from tree ring, ice core, and sea and lake sediment studies that discovered climate data goes back thousands of years.
+Climate scientists run the models starting from hundreds to thousands of years back and then forecast the climate up to the present time.
+If the models correctly forecast the climate of the past up until now, we know they are accurate, and all the currently accepted models have this built-in confidence, so their forecasts are considered accurate.
 They are not perfect, but the models are the best science we have to forecast Climate Change.

 To learn about computer modeling, I highly recommend reading “How do climate models work” by Carbonbrief.org https://www.carbonbrief.org/qa-how-do-climate-models-work The Ted presentation on this website is very insightful on how models work. https://youtu.be/JrJJxn-gCdo

-models predict warming of ocean surface waters, as is now observed;
+models predict warming of ocean surface waters, that warming is now being observed.

-models predict sharp and short-lived cooling of a few tenths of a degree in the event of large volcanic eruptions, and Mount Pinatubo confirmed this;
+models predict sharp and short-lived cooling of a few tenths of a degree in the event of large volcanic eruptions, and observations after the eruption of Mount Pinatubo confirmed this.

 and finally, to get back to where we started, models predict continuing and accelerating warming of the Earth's surface, and so far, they are correct.